BowlerHatLLC/nextgenas-test/README.md

 # nextgenas-test

-An automated testing library for transpiled ActionScript.
+An automated testing library for Apache FlexJS and transpiled ActionScript.

 ## Defining Tests